Gictorbit/photoshopCClinux/README.md

 ## :warning: Requirements
 1- use 64bit edition of your distro

-2-make sure below packages are already installed on your Linux distro
+2-make sure following packages are already installed on your Linux distro
 * `wine`
 * `winetricks`
 * `aria2c`